vmware/vic/doc/user_doc/vic_security/security_reference.md

 <a name="patches"></a>
 ### Apply Security Updates and Patches
 Download a new version of vSphere Integrated Containers and run `vic-machine upgrade`.

+<a name="logs)"></a>
+### Security Related Log Messages
+vSphere Integrated Containers security related information appears in docker-personality.log and vicadmin.log that you can access from the VCH Admin portal.